 Daughter of Lisa Rinna and Harry Hamlin, Amelia made her runway debut in 2017, walking in shows for Dennis Baso, Dolce and Gabanna and The Blonds.
 Amelia has been featured in ads for Rick Owens, Birkenstock, Banana Republic, Steuwart Weitzman, Savage x Fenty and Levis.
-The model is passionate about helping others and has shared her journey on social media in hopes of using her platform to help others overcome their own challenges and that her story will alleviate any stigmas surrounding eating disorders.

 Being involved in the fashion industry, how did your personal style develop during the years and how would you describe your current style?

 I think that being involved in fashion has given me more comfort and the opportunity to enhance and grow my personal style, though I think I’ve always had the same style.
 I’ve always been the girl in sneakers.
 I wore converse to prom… I’ve always gravitated towards the mens section and loved to take that and put my own twist on things.
 I think being in this industry has heightened the importance of expressing myself through fashion.
 It has opened my eyes to this beautiful creative outlet of style.
 It sounds like such a minuscule thing… what we put on our bodies, but truly the creative outlet that it is for me is almost like a painter and a paintbrush.